-The UCD9220 uses Error Correcting Code (ECC) to improve data integrity and provide high reliability storage of Data Flash contents.
+The UCD9224 uses Error Correcting Code (ECC) to improve data integrity and provide high reliability storage of Data Flash contents.
 ECC uses dedicated hardware to generate extra check bits for the user data as it is written into the Flash memory.
 This adds an additional six bits to each 32-bit memory word stored into the Flash array.
 These extra check bits, along with the hardware ECC algorithm, allow for any single bit error to be detected and corrected when the Data Flash is read.

-ADCref Pin
+ADCRef Pin

-ACDref pin is the decoupling pin of the ADC12.
-Connect this pin to ground through a $0.1\mu\text{F} - 1\mu\text{F}$ capacitor.
+The ADCRef pin is the decoupling pin for the ADC12.
+Connect this pin to ground through a $0.1\mu$ F to $1\mu$ F capacitor.

-General Purpose I/O Pin
+Sequencing I/O Pins

-The UCD9220 has 2 general purpose I/O pins that can be use for sequencing.
-For more information about sequencing see the sequencing section above and the GPIO_SEQ_CONFIG command in the UDC92xx PMBus Command Reference.
+The UCD9224 has two dedicated sequencing I/O pins that can be used for sequencing.
+For more information about sequencing see the 'Sequencing' section above and the GPIO\SEQ\CONFIG command in the UCD92xx PMBus Command Reference (SLUU337).